Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

-\textbf{Performance on description-marked TPP:} In this section, we design a new type of experiment for description-marked TPPs: we use Language-TPP to process the time, type, and description of historical events, and attempt to predict the time, type, and description of future events.
+\textbf{Performance on description-marked TPP:} In this part, we design a new type of experiment for description-marked TPPs.
+We use \BLTPP{}-0.5B to process the time, type, and description of historical events, and attempt to predict the time, type, and description of future events.
 We present results on the \textit{Amazon Review} dataset in~\cref{fig:rouge} where each event is marked with a product review.
 Specifically, we use the summary of the review as the textual description in the experiments.
-We first investigate the prediction performance in~\cref{fig:rouge_a} where we compare Language-TPP against the recent LLM-augmented model ANHP-G3.5~\citep{shi2024language}.
-The results show that Language-TPP performs significantly better than the baseline model, achieving an RMSE of $106.03$ compared to $130.00$ for ANHP-G3.5.
-In particular, we also present RMSE for Language-TPP trained without event description, which achieves $118.34$, demonstrating that incorporating event description enhances the model's temporal prediction capability.
+We first investigate the prediction performance in~\cref{fig:rouge_a} where we compare \BLTPP{}-0.5B against the recent LLM-augmented model ANHP-G3.5~\citep{shi2024language}.
+The results show that \BLTPP{}-0.5B performs significantly better than the baseline model, achieving an RMSE of $106.03$ compared to $130.00$ for ANHP-G3.5.
+In particular, we also present RMSE for \BLTPP{}-0.5B trained without event description, which achieves $118.34$, demonstrating that incorporating event description enhances the model's temporal prediction capability.

-In~\cref{fig:rouge_b}, we study a novel event description generation task, where we evaluate Language-TPP's ability to generate review summaries using the ROUGE-L metric.
-Language-TPP achieves a ROUGE-L score of $24.78$, surpassing the baseline Qwen2.5-0.5B that is fine-tuned on the same dataset without temporal information, which scores $22.60$.
+In~\cref{fig:rouge_b}, we study a novel event description generation task, where we evaluate \BLTPP{}-0.5B's ability to generate review summaries using the ROUGE-L metric. \BLTPP{}-0.5B achieves a ROUGE-L score of $24.78$, surpassing the baseline Qwen2.5-0.5B that is fine-tuned on the same dataset without temporal information, which scores $22.60$.
 This improvement suggests that jointly learning temporal dynamics and textual information leads to better quality in generated review summaries.

+To further assess the quality of generated event descriptions, we provide both concrete examples and systematic sentiment analysis.
+For instance, for a product in the ``Children Accessories'' category, \BLTPP{}-0.5B generates contextually appropriate descriptions such as ``Perfect for my 3 year old'' which aligns with both the product category and typical review patterns.